Diamond: Understanding the Cost per Carat and Choosing Your Stone

-The 4Cs, pillars of diamond evaluation
+The 4Cs, the pillars of a diamond’s evaluation and its price

 Carat (Weight): the influence of weight on the price of a diamond

-Price of a diamond per carat based on its carat weight (read “a 3-carat diamond will have an average price per carat of €45,000):
+Price of a diamond per carat based on its carat weight (read: “a 3-carat diamond will have an average per-carat price of €45,000”) :

-Cut: the importance of size and polish
+Cut (Cut): the importance of cut and polish on the diamond price

 -